isc-projects/stork/doc/dev/devel.rst

 The usual virtual memory usage of the Stork agent on machine with 16GB RAM, Go 1.22.4, and Ubuntu 22.04 is about 2.5-3GB.
-The real memory usage is relatively low, about 10-40MB for the standard size Kea deployment and 40-80MB for the large ones.
+The real memory usage is relatively low, about 10-40MB for Kea deployments with dozen of subnets and host reservations and 40-80MB for the deployments with thousands of subnets and host reservations.

 References: